 When it comes to bills or plans (for phones, texting, media or data), how much more are you paying than when you were a new customer?
 Once those introductory offers expire, services can get expensive.
 But if you contact the provider “and indicate you’re frustrated with how much you’re paying,” you could get a better deal, says Ridout.

-Consumers get comfortable and don’t shop around, “even though they may save a substantial amount by doing so,” he says.
+Consumers get comfortable and don’t shop around, “even though they may save a substantial amount by doing so,” he explains.

 The same applies for your credit card terms.
 This is the time to review how much you’re paying in annual or late fees and what your interest rate and credit limit are.
 If you want a higher credit limit, lower APR or fee waived, call your card issuer.
-As a recent CreditCards.com survey found, most people who ask for better card terms get them.
+As a CreditCards.com survey from April 2018 found, most people who ask for better card terms get them.

 In fact, according to our survey, of those who ask for better card terms:

-- 69 percent got a lower interest rate.
+- 84 percent got a late fee waived.

-- 82 percent had their annual fee waived or reduced.
+- 70 percent had an annual fee waved or lowered.

 7. Open a second account for “periodic” expenses